Alleviating the present tension between T2K and NO$\nu$A with nonstandard neutrino interactions

 Finally, we contrast the parameter region allowed by NO$\nu$A and T2K data against constraints from other experiments.
-The same Lagrangian shown in Eq.~(\ref{eq:lagrangian}) can induce changes in the pion leptonic decay rate, which is one the best-measured values~\cite{Workman:2022ynf}.
-We show in Figure~\ref{fig:2D_combined_V2} the allowed region in the real vs. imaginary part of the NSI parameter space, for $\epsilon_{e\mu}$ in the left and $\epsilon_{\mu e}$ in the right panel, in blue.
-We also show in pink the region allowed by the constraints on pion decay, which is the process with the most stringent bounds to our scenario with NSI~\cite{Guzzo:2023ayo,codedecayrate}.
-The allowed region from neutrino experiments alone is dramatically reduced for the case $\epsilon_{e\mu}$.
-Nevertheless, we should emphasize that the standard oscillation scenario ($\epsilon_{e\mu}=0$) is excluded at 90$\%$ C.L.
-For the case $\epsilon_{\mu e}$, the main effect is to constrain the real part of the NSI parameter.
-Including data from the neutrino experiments reduces the allowed region in the imaginary axis from pion decay experiments alone.
-Previous constraints were obtained from neutrino oscillation experiments to be $\epsilon_{\mu e}< 4\times 10^{-3}$~\cite{Du:2020dwr,Du:2021rdg} and $\epsilon_{\mu e}< 2.6\times 10^{-3}$~\cite{Falkowski:2021bkq} and our bounds are more stringent.
+The same Lagrangian shown in Eq.~(\ref{eq:lagrangian}) can induce changes in the leptonic decay rate of the pion, which is one of the best-measured \ac{observables}~\cite{ParticleDataGroup:2024cfk}.
+We show in Figure~\ref{fig:2D_combined_V2} the allowed region in the real vs. imaginary part of the \ac{CC-}NSI parameter space, for $\epsilon_{e\mu}$ on the left and $\epsilon_{\mu e}$ in the right panel, in blue.
+We also show in pink the region allowed by the constraints on pion decay, which is the process with the most stringent bounds to our scenario with \ac{CC-}NSI~\cite{Guzzo:2023ayo,codedecayrate}.
+The region allowed for neutrino experiments alone is dramatically reduced for the case $\epsilon_{e\mu}$.
+For the case $\epsilon_{\mu e}$, the main effect is to constrain the real part of the \ac{CC-}NSI parameter.
+Including data from the neutrino experiments reduces the allowed region in the imaginary axis from the pion decay experiments alone.
+The previous constraints obtained from neutrino oscillation experiments were $|\epsilon_{\mu e}|< 4\times 10^{-3}$~\cite{Du:2020dwr,Du:2021rdg} and $|\epsilon_{\mu e}|< 2.6\times 10^{-3}$~\cite{Falkowski:2021bkq} and our limits are more stringent. \op{Regarding other proposals in the literature, the overall fit improvement is in general of order of $1\sigma$, but it is not available in general the degree of mitigation of tension.
+In our scenario, we have a twofold improvement.
+We not only have a better overall fit, but also the tension reduces in the CC-NSI scenario.} \ac{In particular, while the standard scenario has a $1.6\sigma$ tension between NO$\nu$A and T2K experiments, for the CC-NSI scenario the tension is reduced to less than $1\sigma$.
+Moreover, the $\epsilon_{e\mu}$ scenario has an overall fit improvement of $1.6\sigma$, when compared to the standard scenario.
+It makes our solution one of the most promising in the literature.} \op{See the supplemental material~\cite{sup} for more details.}